 Run a "lost backlinks" report to see what you've lost recently.
 Sometimes you can reclaim them:

-Also check for broken backlinks - links pointing to 404 pages on your site.
+Also check for broken backlinks pointing to 404 pages on your site.
 Set up 301 redirects to capture that link equity.

 Your competitors' backlinks are your opportunity list.